AntonioNoack/tsunami_lab/sphinx/reports/coarse_output.rst

 When looking at checkpoints on the 250m/cell simulation, everything is fine.
 Currently I suspect there is an issue within ParaView.

 .. figure:: w7_checkpoint_250x.png

+Visualization of the coarse output of the 50m/cell simulation worked fine :), there just isn't anything new.